Nottingham-CTU/Advanced-Reports/README-InstrumentQ.md

 In the options which support calculation logic, you can use any REDCap calculation logic/functions.
 Some smart variables are also supported (those which do not require a record context).

+### Report Specific Smart Variables

+Instrument Query reports support the `[is-download]` smart variable, which has a value of `1` if the report is being downloaded as a CSV file, and `0` otherwise.

+Query string smart variables are also supported.

+#### Query String Smart Variables

+:warning: **Important security note:**
+Query string smart variables allow the user to supply *any value* via the URL.
+The module will handle validating and escaping the values so they are safe to use in calculation logic, but care must be taken to ensure that the user is not able to access data they shouldn't have access to via their choice of parameter value.

+Query string smart variables can be used on Instrument Query reports like any other REDCap smart variable.
+They take a value supplied in the URL of the report to use in the query.
+The query string smart variables are of the following formats (where *name* is the query string parameter):

+* `[qint:name]` &ndash; the named query string value, as an integer
+  * if the value is missing or is not an integer, the empty string is used
+* `[qstr:name]` &ndash; the named query string value, as a string
+  * if the value is missing, the empty string is used

+To use query string smart variables, simply append the query string parameters to the end of the URL of the report, for example:

+<tt style="white-space:nowrap">https://your-redcap-instance/ExternalModules/?prefix=advanced_reports&pid=1&page=instrument_view&report_id=my_report<b>&my_parameter=AnExampleParameterValue</b></tt>

+Parameter names can consist of lowercase letters, numbers, and underscores.

+Bear in mind that some query string parameters are used by REDCap and by this module.
+You will need to pick parameter names different from the following (unless you want to use those values):
+* as_image
+* download
+* page
+* pid
+* prefix
+* report_id
+* report_state

 ## Instrument Query Options

 ### Instruments